vikrampawar/stories/pages/AtThePark.md

 'I was thinking of something else, but yes, your description suits it better', Takkarram said, with questioning look on his face as if to ask if they are actually that.

 Chikka exploded into a laughing fit.
-It's remarkable how his emotions change so quickly.
+It's remarkable quickly his emotions change.
 His laugh was a series of halts and explosions of noises that come out of an exicited smaller than usual pony that started out being a donkey, but at the last moment shifted course to become a pony.
 This was accompanied by his slapping his right thigh with his hand to control himself.

 When he recovered, he said, 'Sir, everybody says that.
 But why would I carry goat droppings?'